wainola/odal/README.md

 In order to start the project you need to setup an instance of postgres to run some test that requires a database connection.
 Run `npm run d-build` and then `npm run d-up` to get the postgres image up and running.
 If you want, you can inspect the container by using `npm run d-inspect`.

 If you want to check the database that we are using to run some test, you can use the command `npm run d-postgres`.
 You will be able to see the tables that the program is creating.
 Also you can use this instance to debug your migrations methods.

+Once you do this, you can run `npm link` to enable the cli in your local environment.
+After this, you can use `odal init` to setup the migrations folder.
+This folder should contain a registry folder and a `config.js` file to